You don’t have to be lonely: The Girls Night Guide to Making New Friends As an Adult (even in a new city!)

 Friend, if you are struggling to find friends, know that you are NOT alone.
 I know this is tough, but I’m sitting here in Nashville today as living proof that you can make new best friends (that will soon feel like old friends) no matter where you are, no matter what season you’re in, no matter how scared or awkward or lonely you feel right now.
 It can be done.
 You’ve got this!

 If you’d like to hear more stories and tips of making friends as an adult, I have the perfect resources to share with you!
-Listen to my sweet friend Kaitlin talk about her friendship journey in this Girls Night episode or click here to download my free e-book, “Dear Best Friends, Where Are you?”
+Listen to my sweet friend Kaitlin talk about her friendship journey in this Girls Night episode or click here to shop my e-book, “Dear Best Friends, Where Are you?”